dtr-org/docs.unit-e.io/reference/rpc/listaddressgroupings.rst

   [
     [
       [
-        "address",            (string) The unite address
+        "address",            (string) The Unit-e address
         amount,                 (numeric) The amount in UTE
         "account"             (string, optional) DEPRECATED.
 The account
       ]